2021 IMPACT REPORT

 In 2020, school closures due to the global pandemic affected 1.5B students.
 Read about how Team4Tech’s support enabled our nonprofit partners to meet these challenges, empower learners with skills for economic opportunity, and scale their impact.

-Empowering women & girls with STEM
+Empowering women and girls

-Scaling nonprofit impact with technology
+Scaling nonprofit impact through tech

 Building teacher capacity